How to Manage Supply Pressure Effect (SPE) in Pressure-Reducing Regulators Used to Maintain Gas Pressure Control in Industrial Gas Systems

 One of the most common types of regulators is a spring-loaded pressure-reducing regulator.
 A spring applies force on a sensing element, either a diaphragm or a piston, which controls the poppet over the orifice—therefore controlling the outlet pressure.

 In an unbalanced poppet design, the inlet pressure pushes up on the poppet and applies pressure to a portion of the poppet equal to the seat area.
 As a result, any decrease in inlet pressure means less force is pushing up on to the poppet, allowing the strong set spring to push the poppet slightly further from the seat—thus increasing the outlet pressure.
 This resulting rise in outlet pressure is not strong enough to fully counterbalance the set spring force to close the poppet to its original position.
-The outcome is an increase in outlet pressure due to supply pressure effect.
+The outcome is an increase in outlet pressure due to SPE.

 Because regulators operate on a balance of forces, the amount of SPE can be determined by the ratio of areas on which pressures acts on the poppet and sensing areas.
 That is to say that regulators with large sensing areas and small poppets will have the lowest SPE and those with small sensing areas and large poppets will have the highest SPE.

-To demonstrate the effect of an unbalanced poppet design on supply pressure effect, gradually decrease the inlet pressure.
+To demonstrate the effect of an unbalanced poppet design on SPE, gradually decrease the inlet pressure.
 At an inlet pressure of 1160 psig (80 bar), the outlet pressure is 43.5 psig (3 bar).
 But when inlet pressure is decreased to 870 psig (60 bar), the outlet pressure jumps to 53.7 psig (3.7 bar).
 Since the inlet pressure acts on the entire surface of an unbalanced poppet, any change in inlet pressure produces a large change in force, driving a bigger shift in the balance of forces within the regulator.

 A common method for reducing supply pressure effect, especially within higher-flow applications where poppets are generally larger, is to use a regulator with a balanced poppet design.
 The intention of this regulator design is to minimize the area on which the high inlet pressure can act.
-This is accomplished by allowing the lower outlet pressure to reach a portion of the underside of the poppet through an orifice that runs vertically along the poppet and sealed by an o-ring around the lower stem of the poppet.
-In terms of supply pressure effect, any change in inlet pressure will result in a smaller change in force because the pressure is acting on a much smaller area.
+This is accomplished by allowing the lower outlet pressure to reach a portion of the underside of the poppet through an orifice that runs vertically along the poppet and sealed by an O-ring around the lower stem of the poppet.
+In terms of SPE, any change in inlet pressure will result in a smaller change in force because the pressure is acting on a much smaller area.

-To demonstrate how supply pressure effect impacts a balanced poppet regulator, envision gradually decreasing the inlet pressure as demonstrated previously with the unbalanced poppet design.
+To demonstrate how SPE impacts a balanced poppet regulator, envision gradually decreasing the inlet pressure as demonstrated previously with the unbalanced poppet design.
 Just as before, at an inlet pressure of 1160 psig (80 bar), the outlet pressure is 43.5 psig (3 bar).
 However, when inlet pressure is decreased to 870 psig (60 bar), the outlet pressure only increases to 46.4 psig (3.2 bar).
 In fact, even at an inlet pressure of 725 psig (50 bar), the outlet pressure continues to hold steady at 46.4 psig (3.2 bar).

 Single-Stage vs. Two-Stage Regulation